wrouesnel/dns-config/README.md

   discovered or provided hostnames.
   * `--record-type` - DNS record type to search for.
 Defaults to `txt` for TXT records.
 Supports TXT and SRV (`srv`).

+  * `--filter-values-by-hostname` - Filter the value results of the query by the known hostnames of this host.
+This is useful when querying SRV records to discover port numbers, but it is a string-based filter and will work for any type of return values.
+Accepts the options:
+    * `none` - don't filter
+    * `ours` - return only results which contain one of our hostnames
+    * `theirs` - return only results do NOT contain one of our hostnames

   * `--name-suffix` - a suffix to the list of names which should be queried for but not looked for in arguments.